xpnt0/awesome-nmap-grep/README.md

 outputs was: `nmap -v --reason 127.0.0.1 -sV -oG output.grep -p-`.

 Finally, the `NMAP_FILE` variable is set to contain `output.grep`.
+For further explanation of the behavior of the command `sed`.
+[Source](https://unix.stackexchange.com/a/630681)

 ## commands